tobek/laminae/26-cep.md

     >
     > <span class="attribution">--- Gorol<span>

-summary: TODO may be the most dangerous of any lamina, a churning landscape with no reliable purchase but only seas of cloud and mud split by geysers of steam and lava in which perplexing rocky outcrops rise and fall.
-Towering creatures
+summary: Possibly the most dangerous and unintelligible of all laminae, the Knot is a maelstrom of cloud, mud, ocean, rock, and fire through which towering alien behemoths stumble and squirm, striving to devour themselves.

 intro: |